RenderKit/embree/README.txt

 the optimized hybrid ray/packet traversal algorithms have shown to perform best and requires writing the renderer in ISPC.
 In general for coherent workloads, ISPC outperforms the single ray mode on each platform.
-Embree also supports dynamic scenes by impementing high performance spatial index structure construction algorithms.
+Embree also supports dynamic scenes by implementing high performance spatial index structure construction algorithms.

 In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the Embree API.

-Embree is released as Open Source under the Apache 2.0 license.
+More documentation about the API is found in embree/include/embree2/rtcore.h

 --- Supported Platforms ---

 To use Embree your CPU has to support at least SSE2.

-Embree for SSE and AVX runs on Windows, Linux and MacOSX, each in 32bit and 64bit modes.
+Embree supports Windows, Linux and MacOSX, each in 32bit and 64bit modes.
 The code compiles with the Intel Compiler, the Microsoft Compiler and with GCC.
 Using the Intel Compiler improves performance by approximately 10%.
 Performance also varies across different operating systems.
-Embree is optimized for Intel CPUs supporting SSSE3, SSE4.1 and AVX instructions.
+Embree requires a CPU with at least support for SSE2.
+Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2 instructions.

 The Xeon Phi version of Embree only works under Linux in 64bit mode.
 For compilation of the the Xeon Phi code the Intel Compiler is